Especially for Applicants

 Q. If I want to accept an offer, what then?

 If you find yourself considering an offer from our program, know that we are always available to discuss its merits or to answer questions.
-However, if you decide to accept another offer or to withdraw your application for any reason, we ask that you phone or e-mail us as soon as you have made that decision.
+However, if you decide to accept another offer or to withdraw your application to the Virginia Consortium for any reason, we ask you to phone or e-mail us as soon as you have made that decision.
 Often others will be waiting on your decision.

 Q. Did we answer your question?